rambasnet/Python-Fundamentals/labs/dicts/morsecodepalindromes/README.md

 $ git status
 ```

-- Check and make sure the files are actually pushed to your GitHub repo on github.com.
+- Check and make sure the files are actually pushed to your GitHub repo.